Yes, Red Ape Ceylon Cinnamon Is Also Contaminated.

 If you also had this understanding about this brand (assuming that it was heavy metals free), please comment with your thoughts here on this article in the comment section below.
 If you had not yet heard of this brand of products, please read the first image below and let us know what your first impression is — based on their language.

-This misunderstanding is created expressly because of the words that Red Ape chooses to use in their marketing, even though they do not expressly state that their products tis free of heavy metals.
+This misunderstanding is created expressly because of the words that Red Ape chooses to use in their marketing, even though they do not expressly state that their products is free of heavy metals.

 Key Relevant Points

-• Red Ape’s most recent Ceylon Cinnamon lab report also shows a Cadmium result of 150 ppb — this Cadmium level is higher than the Cadmium level for 100% of the other Ceylon Cinnamons we have tested and reported to date.
+- Red Ape’s most recent Ceylon Cinnamon lab report also shows a Cadmium result of 150 ppb — this Cadmium level is higher than the Cadmium level for 100% of the other Ceylon Cinnamons Lead Safe Mama, LLC has tested and reported to date.

 NOTE: all of the levels shown for these Ceylon Cinnamon products are 100% legal, the problem is that there are no laws with health-protective limits for toxicants (specifically heavy metals) that one might find in cinnamon.
 The laws that do exist are “industry-protective”, not “human-health-protective”.